reticivis-net/aidatasetfromvideo/README.md

 ## TODO

 - make it more clear that clicking the video replays the subtitle
-- allow upload of a video file and an SRT file separately
+- allow upload of a video file, and an SRT file separately
 - add support for more dataset formats for other AI voice models
 - reduce file size
   - maybe use pnpm or webpack?
 - support linux?
-- detect ffmpeg installation or not require it